Firefox has advanced settings that can be accessed by typing about:config into the address bar. It has all of the experimental hidden features.

 Some features are :

-You can access these same features under the following location:
+You can access these features under the following location:

 They are saved in the Browser block of the plain-text file Local State in the User Data directory.